Portable neutron survey meter - NSN3

 Radiation protection covers all measures implemented to protect people from the harmful effects of ionizing radiation.
 It is essential for healthcare professionals, patients and workers to minimize the risks associated with exposure to radiation.

 Ionizing radiation includes X-rays, alpha radiation, neutrons and other types of radiation capable of causing ionization in matter.
-Ionizing radiation is used in a variety of sectors, including nuclear medicine and industry.
+These radiations are used in various sectors, including nuclear medicine and industrial enterprises.

 Exposure monitoring includes dosimetry, which measures the radiation dose received by individuals.
 This monitoring is crucial for workers, and must comply with the French Labor Code and Public Health Code.